Jump to Content

 Special Conference Reception at the Famous Lucas Oil Stadium – Home to the Indianapolis Colts

 This is no ordinary reception and this is no ordinary stadium!
-We have booked Lucas Oil Plaza right above the football field for great drinks, good food, music, conversation and all within a quick walk from the Convention Center.
-The stadium is covered and fully air conditioned and you’ll love catching up at one of the most interesting football stadiums in the league!!
+We have booked Lucas Oil Plaza right above the football field for great drinks, food, and more, all within a quick walk from the convention center.
+You’ll love catching up at one of the most interesting football stadiums in the league!!

 6:30 PM – 7:30 PM